inmanta/inmanta-core/docs/reference/projectyml.rst

   extra-index-url = <url of a second python package repository>
                     <url of a third python package repository>

-Creating a new pip config file
+Creating a pip config file at a custom location
 """"""""""""""""""""""""""""""

 Alternatively, a pip config file can be used at a custom location.